Letting Go

 Slaying Giants

-giant-slayerOn Christmas eve, Marianne and I spent time with about thirty brothers in the jail.
+On Christmas eve several years ago, Marianne and I spent time with about thirty brothers in the jail.
 During our time of fellowship, one of the men read the poem below.
-Here’s the story behind the poem, then the poem….

 God takes us out of the bondage of Egypt, but then uses the wilderness to burn Egypt out of us.

-In the wilderness, God prepares us to take possession of the promise land – that place where we are able to own and responsibly manage the things He has created us to both be and do.
+In the wilderness, God prepares us to take possession of the promised land – that place where we are able to own and responsibly manage the things He has created us to both be and do.

 Continue reading